mahan-fcb/Crystallinity/README.md

 Please save the final data incuding all dynamics, sequence, and structural features in a processed folder.

-To run the DSDCrystal model, you need to run main.py file main.py --data_dir "C:/Users/mom19004/Downloads/sams/" --data "M.pt"
+To run the DSDCrystal model, you need to run whole_train_part.py file whole_train_part.py --data_dir

 Part of this source codes are obtained from the following papers. if you use this source please cite following papers: